plan-systems/design-docs/README.md

 ## Community Public Access

 A community using PLAN will inevitably be interested in making some of its parts accessible to the global public.
-A PLAN node allows publically accessible services to serve community content scalably (as a distrubited system) alongside traditional web or internet services.
+A PLAN node allows publicly accessible services to serve community content scalably (as a distributed system) alongside traditional web or internet services.
 For example:
-- A musical artist uses PLAN to serve past show recordings and offical track releases
+- A musical artist uses PLAN to serve past show recordings and official track releases
-- A documentary production uses PLAN to serve the film's trailer and the full film iteself to users bearing a "paid" token.
+- A documentary production uses PLAN to serve the film's trailer and the full film itself to users bearing a "paid" token.
-- A PLAN deamon periodcially renders out a map image with spatial annotations from a communuty geo-space channel, served in a browsable web page.
+- A PLAN daemon periodically renders out an image of a map with spatial annotations from a community geo-space channel, served as a web page.
-- A PLAN email gateway deamon bridges access to the memebrs of a PLAN community and the outwide world.
-Unlike email, however, each incoming email contains unique access token that the recipient prevously issued the sender, effectively eliminating unsolicited messages/spam.
-Further, a sender who abuses their priviliedges (or loses or resells their token to a spammer), can be blocked without concern of messages from other senders being inadvertently filtered/blocked.
+- A PLAN email gateway daemon bridges access to the members of a PLAN community and the outside world.
+Unlike email, however, each incoming email contains an access token that the recipient previously issued the sender, effectively eliminating unsolicited messages/spam.
+Further, a sender who abuses their privileges (or loses or resells their token to a spammer), can be blocked without any concern of messages from other senders being inadvertently filtered/blocked.

 ## Interoperable Data Structures

-- The standard unit of information exchange in PLAN is `plan.Block`:
+- PLAN's standard unit of information exchange is `plan.Block`:

     ```
-    // A portable, compact, self-describing, nestable data container inspired from HTTP.
+    // A portable, compact, self-describing, nest-able data container inspired from HTTP.
     type Block struct {

         // An optional, name/label for this Block (i.e. a field-name).
         // A Block's label conforms to the context/protocol it's being with (as applicable).
         Label      string

-        // Like to a MIME type, this descriptor self-describes the data format of Block.content.
+        // Like a MIME type, this descriptor self-describes the data format of Block.Content.
         // Anyone handed this Block uses this field to accurately process/deserialize its content.
-        // This field is a "multicodec path" -- see: https://github.com/multiformats/multistream
+        // This is a "multicodec path" -- see: https://github.com/multiformats/multistream
         Codec      string

         // This is a reserved integer alternative to Block.Codec.
         // See: https://github.com/multiformats/multicodec/blob/master/table.csv
         CodecCode  uint32

-        // Payload data, serialized in accordance with the accompanying codec descriptor (above).
+        // Payload data, serialized in accordance with the accompanying codec descriptors (above).
         Content    []byte

-        // A Block can also contain nested "sub" blocks.
-A Block's sub blocks
+        // A Block can optionally contain nested "sub" blocks.
+A Block's sub-blocks
         //    can be interpreted or employed any way a client or protocol sees fit.
         Subs       []*Block
     }
     ```
 - As with most public data structures in PLAN, `plan.Block` is specified using [Protobufs](https://developers.google.com/protocol-buffers).
-This means boilerplate serialization and network handling code can be [trivially generated](https://github.com/plan-tools/plan-protobufs) for most major languages and environments, such as C, C++, Objective-C, Swift, C#, Go, Java, JavaScript, Python, and Ruby.
+This means boilerplate serialization and network handling code can be [trivially generated](https://github.com/plan-tools/plan-protobufs) for most major languages and environments, including C, C++, Objective-C, Swift, C#, Go, Java, JavaScript, Python, and Ruby.
+Not bad!
-    - Protobufs are faster, simpler, more compact, and more efficient forms of JSON and XML.
+    - Protobufs are faster, simpler, safer, more compact, and more efficient forms of JSON and XML.
-    - A protobuf struct ("message") is composed of primitive data types and/or other user-defined message types.
+    - A protobuf struct ("message") is composed of primitive data types or user-defined message types.
-    - Each field in a protobuf message is explicitly and strongly typed.
+    - Field of a protobuf message are explicitly and strongly typed.
-    - Revisions to a message schema are backward-compatible with previous revisions.
+    - Revisions to a protobuf message are backward-compatible with previous revisions.
-    - Protobufs work closely with [gRPC](https://grpc.io), opening up language and platform-agnostic network transport.
+    - Protobufs work well with [gRPC](https://grpc.io), opening up broad multi-language and multi-platform network transport.
 - PLAN's protobuf-based data stuctures:
     - [go-plan/plan/plan.proto](http://github.com/plan-tools/go-plan/blob/master/plan/plan.proto)
     - [go-plan/pdi/pdi.proto](http://github.com/plan-tools/go-plan/blob/master/pdi/pdi.proto)